top of page

 The light constantly changes and delights with big skies, gathering clouds, rainbows, dramatic sunrises and sunsets.

-I have also been fortunate to travel to some wonderful countries and landscapes.
+I have been fortunate to travel to some wonderful countries and landscapes.

 Wherever I travel I take my sketchbook so I have drawings which I refer to back in the studio.